 Business Process Management (BPM) is widely seen as the top priority in organizations wanting to survive competitive markets.
 However, the current academic research agenda does not seem to map with industry demands.
 In this paper, we address the need to identify the actual issues that organizations face in their efforts to manage business processes.
 To that end, we report a number of critical issues identified by industry in what we consider to be the first steps towards an industry-driven research agenda for the BPM area.
 The reported issues are derived from a series of focus groups conducted with Australian organizations.
 The findings point to, among others, a need for more consolidated efforts in the areas of business process governance, systematic change management, developing BPM methodologies, and introducing appropriate performance measures.

 Indulska, Marta; Chong, Sandy; Bandara, Wasana; Sadiq, Shazia; and Rosemann, Michael, "Major Issues in Business Process Management: An Australian Perspective" (2006).
 ACIS 2006 Proceedings.
-Paper 66.
+66.